The direct phone lines that begin with '82' are not currently working.

+The Government has provided a range of business support measures for UK businesses and employees in response to Covid-19.
 The following support schemes available for Businesses are being administered by the Council:

 The Solent LEP, in partnership with Crowdfunder, has launched a new fund targeted at small and micro businesses.
 There is a maximum pledge of up to £2,000 per micro business (fewer than 10 staff) and up to £5,000 per small business (fewer than 10 staff), contributing to up to 50% towards the business's total fund-raising target.
 Further details are available on the Solent LEP business at https://solentlep.org.uk/crowdfunding-programme-pay-it-forward/ .